Yeshu: Critical scholarship

 Recently, some scholars have argued that Yeshu is a literary device, and that the Yeshu stories provide a more complex view of early Rabbinic-Christian interactions.
 Whereas the Pharisees were one sect among several others in the Second Temple era, the Amoraim and Tannaim sought to establish Rabbinic Judaism as the normative form of Judaism.
 Like the rabbis, early Christians claimed to be working within Biblical traditions to provide new interpretations of Jewish laws and values.
 The sometimes blurry boundary between the rabbis and early Christians provided an important site for distinguishing between legitimate debate and heresy.
 Scholars like Jeffrey Rubenstein and Daniel Boyarin argue that it was through the Yeshu narratives that rabbis confronted this blurry boundary.

 According to Jeffrey Rubenstein, the account in Sanhedrin 107b recognizes the kinship between Christians and Jews, since Jesus is presented as a disciple of a prominent rabbi.
 But it also reflects and speaks to an anxiety fundamental to Rabbinic Judaism.
 Prior to the destruction of the Temple in 70, Jews were divided into different sects, each promoting different interpretations of the law.
 Rabbinic Judaism domesticated and internalized conflicts over the law, while vigorously condemning any sectarianism.
 In other words, rabbis are encouraged to disagree and argue with one another, but these activities must be carefully contained, or else they could lead to a schism.
 Although this story may not present a historically accurate account of Jesus' life, it does use a fiction about Jesus to communicate an important truth about the rabbis.
 Moreover, Rubenstein sees this story as a rebuke to overly harsh rabbis.
 Boyarin suggests that the rabbis were well aware of Christian views of the Pharisees and that this story acknowledges the Christian belief that Jesus was forgiving and the Pharisees were not (see Mark 2), while emphasizing forgiveness as a necessary rabbinic value.

 An intermediate view is that of Hyam Maccoby, who argues that most of these stories were not originally about Jesus, but were incorporated into the Talmud in the belief that they were, as a response to Christian missionary activity.

 Skeptical writers

 Dennis McKinsey has challenged the view that the term refers to Jesus at all and argues that Jewish tradition knew of no historical Jesus.
-Similar views have been expressed by skeptical science writer Frank R. Zindler in his polemical work The Jesus the Jews Never Knew: Sepher Toldoth Yeshu and the Quest of the Historical Jesus in Jewish Sources, deliberately published outside the realm of Christian and Jewish scholarship.